ElPatron100/Library-Recommender-Team-Migros/README.md

 ---
 ## ⚠️ Limitations
-* **Sparsity**: More than X% of users have rented fewer than X books, making it difficult to establish strong personalized trends for new users.
+* **Sparsity**: More than 30% of users have rented fewer than 4 books, making it difficult to establish strong personalized trends for new users.
-* **Cold Start**: Recommending for users with very short histories remains a challenge addressed primarily through popularity-based fallbacks.
 ---

 ## 💻 User Interface